mdcb/astropy-samp-ds9/README.md

 ```

 * ds9 instance(s) attached to an external hub.
 Those can be attached, re-attached, and controlled from different sessions.

+Caveat: blocking commands like `get('iexam key coordinate')` will not react to the ds9 window being killed.

 ```
 from astropy_samp_ds9.hublauncher import DS9Hub